 The American Civil War killed hundreds of thousands of men, and devastated millions of lives.
 The industrialised battlefields of 1861-65 racked up casualty lists so huge that they become practically impossible to visualise- Fredericksburg 17,929; Shiloh 23,746; Gettysburg 51,000.
 The physical scale of such losses makes the overall ripple effect each death had on dependents and loved ones almost impossible for us to comprehend.
 Perhaps one way around this is to start looking at the losses in smaller and more mentally comprehensible numbers.
 One approach is to study a single battle- in this case the 1862 engagement at Gaines’ Mill, Virginia- and the dead from a single regiment, in order to try and visualise what was lost with all this death.
 The regiment I have chosen is the 9th Massachusetts Infantry.

 To read an account of the 9th Massachusetts’s fighting at Gaines’ Mill, Virginia on 27th June 1862 see a previous post here.
-It suffices here to note that the battle was Robert E. Lee’s first in command of the Army of Northern Virginia, and ended in Southern victory.
+It suffices here to note that the battle was Robert E. Lee’s first victory in command of the Army of Northern Virginia.
 The Irish 9th Massachusetts were engaged for the entire day, a fact reflected by their losses, which were the worst in the Army of the Potomac.
 They sustained a total of 249 casualties, 82 of whom were killed or mortally wounded.
 A number like 82 dead, though still horrific, presents us with an opportunity to view in microcosm what thousands of deaths across whole battles and campaigns really represented.
 However, it is still a challenge for us to see behind and beyond the number, to see what it represents.
 To do that we have to try and find out who these men were, where they lived, what their jobs had been- what hole did their death leave in the fabric of life for those they left behind?

 With these questions in mind I studied the 9th Massachusetts dead of Gaines’ Mill in the hope of partially answering some of these questions.
 Working with the regimental roster provided in veteran Daniel MacNamara’s 1899 History of the Ninth Regiment, Massachusetts Volunteer Infantry, some interesting information was revealed.
 I have attempted to highlight some of that information in visual format here.